 7. Create a marketing plan.

-Allow plenty of time to get the word out.
-Depending on the type of event you're planning, your marketing plan could include email outreach, direct mail, in-store signage, and radio, print, online and cable advertising.
+You can find creative ways to get the word out.
+Depending on the type of business event you’re planning, your marketing strategy could include email outreach, direct mail, targeted and native social media campaigns, in-store signage, or advertising on multiple relevant platforms that target your key audience demographics.

-Figure out how you’ll market to customers when they’re at your event, whether with business cards and brochures, discount coupons or gift cards, or product giveaways and contests.
-Be sure to capture attendees’ contact information—this can be as simple as having them write their email addresses on a form or put business cards in a fishbowl for a drawing to win a free prize.
+You can decide how you’ll market to customers when they’re at your event, whether with business cards and brochures, discount coupons and gift cards, or product giveaways and contests.
+You can capture attendees’ contact information so you have a way to reach them afterward, first as a thank you for attending and later as a way to build upon the relationship and, ideally, convert them into a loyal customer.
+This can be as simple as writing their email addresses on a form in exchange for a raffle ticket or dropping their business cards in a bowl that’s used to pick a gift card winner.

-A version of this story was originally published on September 13, 2013.
+A version of this article was originally published on October 20, 2015.